VR-Rathod/Code-Note/pages/Introduction.md

 		- [[Linux Mint]] :- A user-friendly distribution based on Ubuntu, designed to provide a familiar interface for users transitioning from Windows.
 -
 - ## Frameworks & Libraries
-	- You Can find particular lib & Frameworks on The Languages page in that programing page -
+	- You Can find particular lib & Frameworks  in that programing page -
 - ## Data Structures & Algorithms
 	- [[DSA , Algo & System Design]]: The study of organizing and manipulating data efficiently, focusing on fundamental structures like arrays, linked lists, stacks, queues, trees, and graphs, as well as algorithms for searching, sorting, and optimization.